 - Time Management

-Our study skills program teaches strategies for smart studying, including:
+Our study skills program features such strategies and tactics as:

-- Academic and strategic planning for setting short-term and long-term projects and goals.
+- Academic and strategic planning to set concrete short-term and long-term projects and goals.

-- Expectation management for pinpointing teacher expectations and priorities.
+- Expectation management for successfully identifying teacher expectations and priorities.

 - How to use active listening.